-Florida Tech upholds three core values, which are linked to its mission and embedded throughout its 2013-2023 Strategic Plan, Targeting the Top Ten.
+Florida Tech upholds three core values, which are linked to its mission and are foundational to it's strategic plan Florida Tech Forward.
 These core values are:

 This is the primary reason the university exists, why it was founded and why it is successful.
 The success of our future alumni is not merely being educated by taking classes, achieving good grades indicating their knowledge of the material, and then eventually receiving their degree.
 The student success that we focus on is a lifelong adventure.
 We pride ourselves on preparing the graduates for both a successful career and a successful life.
 It is education for a lifetime of success and happiness.
 Employers value Florida Tech graduates enormously.
 They are well prepared to function in today’s environment and future environment.
 Lifelong learning is not a chore but a joy.
 Our desire is for them to never “work” a day in their lives.
 This can only occur if their education is appropriate for their chosen career and the joy of learning is firmly ingrained in all they do.